Things to Do in Lhasa in August

 What's happening during your visit

-Early August unleashes the massive thangka unfurling at Drepung—a 500 m² (5,380 ft²) silk Buddha blanketing the entire hillside.
-Pilgrims swarm uphill at dawn to brush the hem; the air thickens with butter-lamp smoke and sour yak yogurt.
-If you’re fit, take the back route starting 5 AM to outrun the crush.
+Early August unleashes the massive thangka unfurling at Drepung, a 500 m² (5,380 ft²) silk Buddha blanketing the entire hillside.
+Pilgrims swarm uphill at dawn to brush the hem.
+The air thickens with butter-lamp smoke and sour yak yogurt.
+If you're fit, take the back route starting 5 AM to outrun the crush.

-Mid-month, locals pack Barkhor street with thousands of yak-butter lamps—each flame dances differently in the thin air, throwing restless shadows on whitewashed walls.
-The procession kicks off at sunset; the heat from all those lamps brews its own micro-climate you can feel on your cheeks.
+Mid-month, locals pack Barkhor street with thousands of yak-butter lamps, each flame dances differently in the thin air, throwing restless shadows on whitewashed walls.
+The procession kicks off at sunset.
+The heat from all those lamps brews its own micro-climate you can feel on your cheeks.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid